-- PSY550: Helping People Flourish: A Catholic/Christian Approach to Psychology - PHT507: The Catholic/Christian Vision of the Person - PHT508: The Catholic/Christian Vision of Flourishing-Vocations and Virtues - PSY595: Capstone-The Transformational Leader in the Helping Professions the Institute for the Psychological Sciences, and the Program Director will notify the student of the decision regarding the request.
+- PSY 550: Helping People Flourish: A Catholic/Christian Approach to Psychology - PHT 507: The Catholic/Christian Vision of the Person - PHT 508: The Catholic/Christian Vision of Flourishing-Vocations and Virtues - PSY 595: Capstone-The Transformational Leader in the Helping Professions reviewed by the Academic Dean of the Institute for the Psychological Sciences, and the Program Director will notify the student of the decision regarding the request.

 Students wishing to apply for transfer of credit must be enrolled in the online MSP degree program and must submit the appropriate transfer of credit form (obtained from the Office of Enrollment Services) to the Program Director prior to enrolling in the third course in the online MSP degree program.
-This request will be reviewed by the Academic Dean of
+This request will be